konieczkow/actionable/README.md

 <div class="js_form_submit" />
 ```

-Click on div will submit the form (first ancestor elemrnt of type form in DOM tree)
+Click on div will submit the form (first ancestor element of type form in DOM tree)

 Link: